urql-graphql/urql/docs/basics/core.md

 - [`CombinedError`](../api/core.md#combinederror) - our abstraction to combine one or more `GraphQLError`(s) and a `NetworkError`
 - `makeResult` and `makeErrorResult` - utilities to create _Operation Results_
-- [`createRequest`](../api/core.md#createrequest) - a utility function to create a request from a query, and some variables (which generates a stable _Operation Key_)
+- [`createRequest`](../api/core.md#createrequest) - a utility function to create a request from a query, and some variables (which generate a stable _Operation Key_)

 There are other utilities not mentioned here.
 Read more about the `@urql/core` API in the [API docs](../api/core.md).